 - Utilise risk management processes

-We provide the following methods of course delivery all with a same day certificate turnaround:
+We provide the following methods of course delivery all with a fast certificate turnaround:

 Face to Face: 5 hours (minimum) delivery, full face to face course.